South San Francisco, California Therapists

 Climate in South San Francisco, California

-There are many aspects of the climate in South San Francisco that promote positive emotional well-being.
+Many aspects of the climate in South San Francisco promote positive emotional well-being.
 There are 259 sunny days per year, compared to the US average of 205.
 Sperling’s Comfort Index, an indicator of comfortable year-round temperatures, is 86 out of 100, which is significantly better than the national index of 54.
-However, the pollution index is 90 percent worse than across the nation.
+However, the pollution index is 90% worse than across the nation.
 Pollution potentially isolates those sensitive to changes in air quality, such as the elderly or those with respiratory conditions.
 When isolation leads to loneliness, counseling support can help.

 San Francisco Bay Area Population Density